james-stevens/handshake-full-node/README.md

 		cd handshake-full-node; rm -rf hsd-8.0.0; cp -a /path/to/hsd-8.0.0 .

 Obviously, if you aren't changing the verion of `hsd`, you can omit the `Dockerfile` edit step.

+## IMPORTANT

+NOTE: As described in the v8.0.0 release notes, I include the options `--chain-migrate=4 --wallet-migrate=7` in the [run_hsd](bin/run_hsd) start script, so if you change to a different version, these options would may also need to change, by editing that start script before you rebuild the container.